 More specifically, it is:

 Throughout its history, Keystone has also maintained a base of non-public sector clients who look to Keystone for technical consulting and application development services.
-Keystone continues to be one of the nation’s most experienced and respected consulting houses in the "multi-value" relational databases, “U2" products of IBM Corporation, and the related Pick environments.
+Keystone continues to be one of the nation’s most experienced and respected consulting houses in the "Multi-value" relational databases, and especially the “U2" products now of Rocket Software

-Keystone’s products and our services to implement and support enterprise-wide information management systems, have proven effective in a variety of client organizations.
+Keystone’s products and our services to implement and support enterprise-wide information management systems, have proven effective in a variety of customer organizations.

-Keystone’s clients today fall mostly into the following size ranges, however, there are examples of successful implementations on either side of these ranges.
+Keystone’s customers today fall mostly into the following size ranges, however, there are examples of successful implementations on either side of these ranges.

 - Taxing authorities with parcel counts between 10,000 and 100,000

-Here is what some of our clients have said about us:
+Here is what some of our customers have said about us:

 Director of Business Services, 2,000 student Pennsylvania School District